maxint-rd/TM16xx/README.md

 - Reading simultaneous button presses on TM1638;

 ## Features & limitations
 - The current version of this library supports ESP8266/ESP32, Atmel ATmega (e.g. ATmega328 and ATmega168) and Atmel ATtiny MCUs.
 Due to the required memory, the smallest ATtiny MCU supported is the ATtiny44.
 Compatible MCUs such as LGT8F328P are also supported.
 Raspberry Pi Pico RP2040 is supported too (tested with core 2.5.2 by Earle Philhower).
 Support for CH32 RiscV was added in 2024.
-STM32 is expected to work too but needs further testing.
+STM32 was reported to work too but some more testing would be nice.
 Please let me know if you've successfully used this library with other MCUs.
-- For TM1640 on Pi Pico [stability issues](https://github.com/maxint-rd/TM16xx/issues/34) were reported (requiring further analysis).
 - The TM16xx chips offer no support for daisychaining multiple chips, but when separate Clk or Latch lines are used the Din line can be shared for combined displays.
 - It is possible to define multiple display objects for multiple different modules (see the TM1638_TM1637ex_two_modules example).
 The library now supports combining multiple 7-segment or 14-segment modules into one display using the TM16xxDisplay class (example for combined TM16xxDisplay yet to be added).
 - The TM16xxMatrixGFX class does support combining multiple LED Matrix module into one large matrix.